Oklahoma CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Oklahoma's 11% assessment ratio results in very low effective property tax rates, minimizing the tax component of CAM.
-Energy sector cycles can swing commercial vacancy — ensure gross-up clauses are well-defined for occupancy fluctuations.
+Oklahoma's 11% assessment ratio produces very low effective property tax rates, minimizing the tax portion of CAM.
+Energy sector cycles can swing commercial vacancy.
+Make sure gross-up clauses are well-defined for occupancy changes.

 Reconciliation Timing Requirements